 3. Assessing the AEM Upgrade Complexity due to Deprecation

-If multiple customized applications are running on your AEM instance, it is always recommended to spend some time to determine the dependencies and the efforts which are expected in an upgrade.
+Suppose multiple customized applications are running on your AEM instance.
+In that case, it is always recommended to spend some time to determine the dependencies and the efforts which are expected in an upgrade.

 As recommended by Adobe, you are first suggested to run the Pattern Detector to assess the complexity.
 This will also help in identifying unavailable APIs that are in use by the custom codebase.